tenchi-security/zanshin-cli/README.rst

 user's home
 directory <https://docs.python.org/3/library/pathlib.html#pathlib.Path.home>`__.

-Each section is treated as a configuration profile, and the SDK and CLI will look for a section called ``default`` if another is not explicitly selected.
+Each section is treated as a configuration profile, and the CLI will look for a section called ``default`` if another is not explicitly selected.

 These are the supported options: